floragunncom/search-guard-docs/installation.md

 5. Restart Elasticsearch.
 6. Initialise Search Guard by running sgadmin.

+## Ensure that you Java Virtual Machine is supported

+* We support only OpenJDK 7/8 or Oracle JVM 7/8.
+* There is **no** support for IBM VM or any other vendor than OpenJDK/Oracle JVM

 ## Get the version of Search Guard that matches Elasticsearch

 You need to install the Search Guard version that matches your Elasticsearch Version.
 For example, a plugin built for ES 5.4.1 will not run on ES 5.4.2 and vice versa.